RealFX-Code/uid-gen/readme.md

 How I did it:

 ```
-1, Make a script that opens the UID binary placed somewhere accesible.
+1, Put script somewhere accesible, for me that was "~/div/bin/uid"
-2, Symlink that script to somewhere in path (E.G. /usr/local/bin)
+2, Symlink binary to path (E.G. /usr/local/bin)
 3, Run `uid -help` to verify.
 ```